akshayr2021/AI-Capstone/README.md

 # AI-Capstone

+This repo consists of a .ipynb file which can accessed and run on google colab

 ## Dataset
 https://www.kaggle.com/datasets/afridirahman/brain-stroke-ct-image-dataset

+## Steps to run the model

-We have uploaded this dataset on our google drive
+1. Download the dataset and upload it on your google drive where the python file is located

-This repo consists of a .ipynb file which can accessed and run on google colab
+2. Load the data into appropriate path (In our case, path = '/content/drive/MyDrive/Brain_Data_Organised/*')
+3. Execute all the sections in the python file